Rocks are made up of many mineral grains that have fused together. They come in many forms and sizes.

 3. The pieces then settle in layers at the bottom of the ocean – This is called deposition

 4. The layers of sediment build-up, which increases the pressure on the lower layers.
 The weight of the layers above squashes the sediment together – This process is known as compaction.

 5. Sedimentary rock is formed as the sediment layers stick together – This process is called cementation.

 Compaction and cementation are the processes that turn sediment into sedimentary rock

 6. When sedimentary rock is under conditions of high heat and pressure, it can transform into metamorphic rock.

 Metamorphic rock can undergo erosion to become sediment once again.
 Eventually, this will form sedimentary rock.

 7. When metamorphic rock melts, it turns into magma.

-Sedimentary rock, metamorphic rock and igneous rock can all slowly uplift to the surface to undergo weathering.
+The igneous rock can then go through weathering, which will lead to the formation of sedimentary rock.
+However, Sedimentary rock, metamorphic rock and igneous rock can all slowly uplift to the surface to undergo weathering.